uturuncuayaku/SNHU-Portfolio/Sprint Retrospective and Review/README.md

-# CS 250 Final Project
+# CS 250 Software Development Lifecycle Final Project
 Interpreting the user needs and gathering requirements for the completion of our SNHU Travel Site required interview people that have used the service before and want to contribute their expertise and insight into how the site should be run.